My work is reproduced

 ADAGP collects your copyrights

-If you deal directly with users, you will not be able to benefit from the services offered by ADAGP when it delivers a license (control of uses, follow-up of outstanding invoices and debt collection).
+If you deal directly with users, you will not be able to benefit from the services offered by ADAGP when it delivers a licence (control of uses, follow-up of outstanding invoices and debt collection).

 You’ve been approached directly by a user

-If users approach you directly to use your works on printed media, in merchandising or advertising, inform them that you are a member of ADAGP and that they need to request a license via our online form
+If users approach you directly to use your works on printed media, in merchandising or advertising, inform them that you are a member of ADAGP and that they need to request a licence via our online form

 picto mise en avant action